 - Suitable for students preparing for a wide range of research careers

 - Strong preparation for graduate school, reflecting the reality that most jobs in ecology, conservation and wildlife biology require a graduate degree.

 Lindsey Albertson Assistant Professor, Ph.D.
 (Ecology), University of California Santa Barbara, 2013.
 Freshwater organism ecology and physical stream geomorphology; feedbacks between animals and sediment erosion; impacts of changing flow regimes and species invasions on ecogeomorphic linkages.

-Laura Burkle Assistant Professor, Ph.D.
+Laura Burkle Associate Professor, Ph.D.
 (Ecology and evolutionary biology), Dartmouth College, 2008.
 Community ecology; plant-animal interactions; pollination ecology; climate & land-use change; invasive species; conservation.

 Scott Creel Professor, Ph.D.
 (Behavior, ecology and evolution), Purdue University, 1991.
 Conservation biology; population ecology; behavioral ecology & endocrinology; predator-prey dynamics.

 Wyatt Cross Associate Professor, Ph.D.
 (Ecology) University of Georgia, 2004.
 Aquatic ecosystem ecology, food webs, element cycling, anthropogenic effect on aquatic ecosystems